 What Types of Scams Are There?

-- The Faux Grandchild: Seniors receive a frantic phone call from a “grandchild”, who is needs money for bail, car repairs, overdue rent, etc. Seniors wire money to them via Western Union or MoneyGram and promise not to tell the “grandchild’s parents.”
-Usually the scammer asks, “Hi Grandma/Grandpa, do you know who this is?”
-When the victim replies with a name of a grandchild, the caller assumes that identity.
+- The Faux Grandchild: Seniors receive a frantic phone call from a “grandchild,” who is needs money for bail, car repairs, overdue rent, etc. Seniors wire money to them via Western Union or MoneyGram and promise not to tell the “grandchild’s parents.”
+Usually, the scammer asks, “Hi Grandma/Grandpa, do you know who this is?”
+When the victim replies with the name of a grandchild, the caller assumes that identity.

 - The No Money Lottery/Sweepstakes: Seniors receive a letter or phone call that they have won a lottery or sweepstakes, but they must mail in a check to “unlock” their prize.
 The fake lottery/sweepstakes may send a check to be deposited.
 While seniors see the money is in their account then scammers ask for payment for “fees” or “taxes” on the prize money.
 While the con artists collect the money, the check bounces.

 - The Bad Samaritan Charity: Frauds posing as volunteers call seniors and ask for monetary donations or ask them to buy an item, while the cost goes directly to a “charity” but more likely the thieves’ pockets.

 Older adults can be vulnerable to scams and scoundrels.
 ComForCare/At Your Side Home Care offers in-home care with caregivers you can trust.
 We provide senior care so elderly adults can live with dignity and independence.
 Count on us for help when you need it.

 Editor’s note: This article was originally published Jan.
 15, 2016.
 It has been revamped and updated for accuracy and comprehensiveness.